ZKTNetwork/papers/Advancing Blockchain Transaction Privacy and Compliance: Insights into Innovative Engineering Practices/paper.md

 \end{aligned}
 $$

-Extend the quotient polynomial of Plonk, this is similar to the Plonkup zk-snark:
+Extend the quotient polynomial of Plonk, which is similar to the Plonkup zk-snark[^2]:

 $$
 q(X)=\frac{1}{Z_H(X)}